Superhero: 1900s–1939

-In August 1936, Thrilling Wonder Stories published Zarnak by ax Plaisted.
+In August 1936, Thrilling Wonder Stories published Zarnak by Max Plaisted.
 In August 1937, a letter column of the magazine, the word superhero was used to define the title character.
 Another groundbreaking character emerged in August 1937, Olga Mesmer, "The Girl with the X-ray Eyes," featured in a single-page comic strip in Spicy Mystery Stories.

 One of Charles Atlas's advertisements.

 In addition to fictional sources, the superhero archetype may also have been influenced by real-life strongmen such as Siegmund Breitbart, Joseph Greenstein, Eugen Sandow, and Charles Atlas.
 Charles Atlas, in particular, gained lasting cultural visibility through his mail-order fitness program and his iconic advertisements published directly in comic books.

 The trends converged in some of the earliest superpowered costumed heroes, such as Japan's Ōgon Bat (1931) and Prince of Gamma (early 1930s), who first appeared in kamishibai (a kind of hybrid media combining pictures with live storytelling).
 Superman (1938) and Captain Marvel (1939) at the beginning of the Golden Age of Comic Books, whose span, though disputed, is generally agreed to have started with Superman's launch.
 Superman has remained one of the most recognizable superheroes, and his success spawned a new archetype of characters with secret identities and superhuman powers.
 At the end of the decade, in 1939, Batman was created by Bob Kane and Bill Finger.
 This era saw the debut of one of the earliest female superheroes, Magician from Mars, created by John Giunta and Malcolm Kildale for Centaur Publications in Amazing-Man Comics.
-She appeared in five issues (#7-11, Nov 1939 to Apr 1940), predating many other Golden Age superheroines.
+She appeared in five issues (#7–11, Nov 1939 to Apr 1940), predating many other Golden Age superheroines.
 Jane 6ᴇᴍ35, later known as Q-X3, was a hybrid of Earth and Martian origins born on Mars.
 As a baby, she was exposed to a beam of cathode rays, which, combined with her hybrid physiology, gave her extraordinary powers, including superstrength, telekinesis, illusion creation, and even matter transformation.